ranierif/weather-app-api/README.md

 - Run ``` php artisan passport:install ```
 - And start running the project ``` php artisan serve ```

+## The Provider: Open Weather Map

+To be able to search for the weather of any date in the past, it is necessary to hire the history service in the API, as it uses [this method](https://openweathermap.org/api/history-api-timestamp).
+So the part of fetching the weather of a date will only work if you inform an API KEY in the .env (**OPENWEATHER_API_KEY**) that has this service contracted.

+To get the weather of the current day, it will work with any key, as the functionality is free.

 ## How use the API

 To use the API we need a username and password, because the API is configured to be used only for authentication performed.
 And for this authentication I used **Laravel Passport**.